GRA, GTA, and GA Appointments: General Guidelines and Eligibility

 - GRA, GTA, and GA responsibilities should be in balance with the student’s responsibilities to the graduate program.
 For salaried appointments of 50% (0.5 FTE), the expectation is that the assigned duties will average no more than 20 hours per week during the semester.
 For hourly appointments of 50% (0.5 FTE), assigned duties should require 20 hours per week during the semester.
 For appointments at other percentages, the number of hours per week must be proportional to the appointment percentage.

 During the fall and spring semesters, GTA appointments shall not normally exceed 50% (0.50 FTE).
-GTA appointments in excess of 0.50 FTE must be approved by Graduate Studies or by the Dean's Office of the College of Liberal Arts & Sciences in advance of an appointment offer and will be approved only in extraordinary circumstances.
-See the Memorandum of Agreement between The University of Kansas and the Board of Regents and the American Federation of Teachers - Kansas (Representing Graduate Teaching Assistants at the University of Kansas, Lawrence).
+GTA appointments in excess of 0.50 FTE must be approved by the Dean's Office of the appointing school or college in advance of an appointment offer and will be approved only in extraordinary circumstances.
+See the Memorandum of Agreement between The University of Kansas and the American Federation of Teachers - Kansas (Representing Graduate Teaching Assistants at the University of Kansas, Lawrence).

 During the fall and spring semesters, GRA appointments may be made up to 72.5% (0.725 FTE).